franciscolopezv/architecture_modernization/website/docs/intro.md

 ### Before You Start

-1. **Validate prerequisites** - Read [prerequisites.md](01-strategy/prerequisites.md) and ensure your organization has completed domain discovery and team reorganization.
+1. **Validate prerequisites** - Read [prerequisites.md](strategy/prerequisites) and ensure your organization has completed domain discovery and team reorganization.
 If not, pause and complete that work first.

 ### Getting Started (Available Now)

-2. **Understand the vision** - Start with [vision.md](01-strategy/vision.md) to understand what good architecture looks like and why it matters.
+2. **Understand the vision** - Start with [vision.md](strategy/vision) to understand what good architecture looks like and why it matters.

-3. **See the reference architecture** - Review [target-architecture.md](01-strategy/target-architecture.md) to understand the **reference architecture**.
+3. **See the reference architecture** - Review [target-architecture.md](strategy/target-architecture) to understand the **reference architecture**.
 This shows:
    - The layered architecture (Edge, BFF, Domain Services, Events, Data, Platform)
    - How teams align to architecture (Team Topologies in practice)
    - Technology options and decision guidance
    - Migration path from current to target state
    - Success indicators to measure progress

-4. **Learn the principles** - Read [principles.md](02-principles/principles.md) to understand the design principles that guide all decisions.
+4. **Learn the principles** - Read [principles](principles) to understand the design principles that guide all decisions.

-5. **Validate team structure** - Review [team-topologies.md](01-strategy/team-topologies.md) to ensure your team structure supports independent flow.
+5. **Validate team structure** - Review [team-topologies.md](strategy/team-topologies) to ensure your team structure supports independent flow.

-6. **Assess current state** - Use [maturity-model.md](01-strategy/maturity-model.md) to evaluate where you are today and prioritize improvements.
+6. **Assess current state** - Use [maturity-model.md](strategy/maturity-model) to evaluate where you are today and prioritize improvements.

 7. **Deep dive into principles** - Study the detailed guides:
-   - [domain-ownership-guide.md](02-principles/domain-ownership-guide.md) - How to identify domain boundaries
+   - [domain-ownership-guide.md](principles/domain-ownership-guide) - How to identify domain boundaries
-   - [data-ownership-guide.md](02-principles/data-ownership-guide.md) - Patterns for data sharing
+   - [data-ownership-guide.md](principles/data-ownership-guide) - Patterns for data sharing
-   - [contract-first-guide.md](02-principles/contract-first-guide.md) - API and event design
+   - [contract-first-guide.md](principles/contract-first-guide) - API and event design

 ### Coming Soon (Under Review)